Azure/gocover/README.md

 #### Ignore files

 Put `//+gocover:ignore:file` at any line in a file to ignore a file at coverage inspection.
-Note that `//+gocover:ignore:file` has the highest priority, it will overrides other ignoreing annotation.
+Note that `//+gocover:ignore:file` has the highest priority, it will overrides other ignoring annotation.

 ```go
 //+gocover:ignore:file